This access statement should be read alongside our current Covid-19 safety measures.

 - In Brighton & Hove, providing the badge and time disc are displayed correctly, you can park in a disabled bay, a pay & display bay and a shared use bay but not in ‘resident permit only’ bays.

 - Additionally Blue Badge holders with a clock are allowed to park on yellow lines for up to 3 hours provided they are not causing an obstruction and there are no loading restrictions.

-Main Entrance, Reception and Ticketing Area
+Main Entrance and Reception/Shop Area

 - The reception desk has a lowered section.